dataploy-ai/labsdk/DEVELOPMENT.md

 ```$ make cleanup local-build PHYTHON=python3```

-You can also place a `replace` directive in the `go.mod` file to replace the upstream Natun repo
+You can also place a `replace` directive in the `go.mod` file to replace the upstream Raptor repo
 with your local version.
 Don't forget to remove it before committing your changes!